medic27/demo-project-challenge/README.md

-This is a small project that let's you create surveys from a JSON object.
+This is a small project that lets you create surveys from a JSON object.
 It has the following features
 1. Generates a URL that can be shared with respondents to answer the survey
 2. Respondents can answer this survey and the results will be saved constantly / automatically (via syncing with localStorage)
 3. Has a page of the list of surveys that were answered